Courtney Agencies Ltd. provides a weekly industry news update to its clients.

 The request for consultations formally initiates a dispute in the WTO.
 Consultations give the parties an opportunity to discuss the matter and to find a satisfactory solution without proceeding further with litigation.

-After 60 days, if the United States and Canada are not able to reach a mutually agreed solution through consultations, the United States may request that the WTO establish a dispute settlement panel to examine the matter.
+After 60 days, if the Australia and Canada are not able to reach a mutually agreed solution through consultations, Australia may request that the WTO establish a dispute settlement panel to examine the matter.

 Link: Request for consultations by Australia (pdf)